pebgroup/coryphoideae_species_tree/README.md

 it will then run IQtree on each gene within the directory, and add the genetrees to the genetrees.tre file in the `/home/owrisberg/Coryphoideae/work_flow/11_tree_building/02_speciestree` folder.

 When the script is done running you can run `java -jar /home/owrisberg/Coryphoideae/github_code/ASTRAL/astral.5.7.7.jar -i genetrees.tre -o astral_tree.tre  2> astral.log` in order to produce the species tree from the genetrees.
+Concider asking for an interactive job on GDK when doing this.

 You can rename the astral tree by running.
 `python3 /home/owrisberg/Coryphoideae/github_code/coryphoideae_species_tree/renamer.py /home/owrisberg/Coryphoideae/github_code/coryphoideae_species_tree/names_for_tips.csv astral_tree.tre astral_tree_renamed.tre`